Blake Lively Jokes About Cheating on Ryan Reynolds With Anna Kendrick

 As the mother of two joked on social media on Wednesday, she may have found a loophole in her cheating strategy.

-"@annakendrick47 is the hotter, female(r) version of my husband...so, would it regally count as cheating??" she asked while sharing new movie posters featuring the two women on her Instagram account.
+"@annakendrick47 is the hotter, female(r) version of my husband...so, would it really count as cheating??" she asked while sharing new movie posters featuring the two women on her Instagram account.

 Kendrick soon commented, telling her fellow actress, "So glad we're finally taking this public."